Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Nourish the mind like you would your body.
-The mind cannot survive on junk food."
+> "Persistence.
+Perfection.
+Patience.
+Power.
+Prioritize your passion.
+It keeps you sane."
-> — **Brian Tracy**
+> — **Criss Jami**

 ---